Periodontal Disease & Treatment FAQs

 What causes gum disease?

 As mentioned above, insufficient and/or improper cleaning of the mouth initiates in gum disease.
 There are well recognised factors called risk factors, that can cause gum disease to worsen.
 The most common ones are:

 Smoking: Smoking reduces blood supply and affects healing of the gums.
-Gum disease especially periodontitis is one of the most common conditions smokers suffer from, even more than lung cancer.
+Gum disease especially periodontitis is one of the most common conditions smokers suffer from.